Publisher: Wednesday Books

 The sibling betrayal was definitely the first inspiration for this story.
 I was driving in the pouring rain on this country road and that first scene just hit me - Eelyn, seeing her brother on the battlefield after thinking that he was dead for five years.
 I pulled over on the side of the road and scribbled a million notes on an old envelope.
 I was immediately hooked to the idea and I wanted to know what had happened.
 I started writing that first chapter and I just never stopped.

-2. What type of research did you do for your characters and world-building?
-What languages did you study to implement the languages that the Aska and the Riki speak?
-What was the strangest thing you had to research for this book?
+languages that the Aska and the Riki speak?
+What was the strangest thing you

 I did a ton of research for this story.
 I actually really love to research things so it was a lot of fun.
 A lot of it was stuff like clothing, landscape, weapons, food, etc. But I did a lot of research into Norse mythology as well to build a foundation for this world.
 The language used is Old Norse, but it’s a dead language so studying it was really difficult.
 There is a lot of controversy about it among scholars and there’s no real way to fully understand it, so I just did my best based on my own investigation.
 I’m definitely not an expert!
 The weirdest thing I had to research was how to tear out someone’s eyeball.
 Yuck.